openedx/edx-documentation/en_us/install_operations/source/installation/analytics/index.rst

 .. _Installing and Starting Analytics Devstack:

 ###############################################
-Installing and Starting the Analytics Devstack
+Installing and Starting Analytics Devstack
 ###############################################

-The following sections provide information about how to install and start the Analytics Devstack.
+The following sections provide information about how to install and start analytics devstack.

 .. toctree::
    :maxdepth: 2